Stefan031/Universal-Backend/CODE_OF_CONDUCT.md

 in this community, but we have to keep some limits.

 * Utilizing the form for spamming, trolling, harassing is not allowed.
-* Multiple reports made in a short period of time is prohibited.
+* Making multiple reports made in a short period of time against the same person is prohibited.
 * Using a neat and clean, correct writting, punctuation.

 The rules not listed here, mentioned in the Code Of Conduct above may also be